High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers: Summary

 \section{Summary}

 In this paper, we have analyzed the system of three fixed-frequency-transmon qubits coupled via two DTCs, by numerical simulation using the circuit model, where the NN qubits are highly detuned and NNN qubits are nearly resonant.
 As a result, we have found that the DTC can suppress the residual $ZZ$ couplings and $ZZZ$ coupling, as well as in isolated two-qubit systems.
-Moreover, we have succeeded in implementing 30-ns CZ gates and 10-ns $\pi/2$ pulses with average fidelities of 0.9999 or higher.
-The degradation of the CZ gate fidelities due to the increasing number of qubits from two to three is smaller than 0.0001.
+Moreover, we have succeeded in implementing 30-ns CZ gates and not only individual but also simultaneous 10-ns $\pi/2$ pulses with average fidelities over 99.99\%.
+The degradation of the CZ gate fidelities due to the increasing number of qubits from two to three is negligible in the 4-digit precision.

 For comparison, additional simulations of the system where DTCs were replaced by STCs have been performed.
-Then, we have found that both suppressing residual couplings to several kHz and achieving two-qubit and single-qubit gates with fidelities of 0.9999 are highly challenging for the STCs.
+Then, we have found that both suppressing residual couplings to several kHz and achieving two-qubit and single-qubit gates with fidelities of 99.99\% are highly challenging for the STCs.
 Due to the structure of STCs, the NNN-qubit coupling strength $g_{13}$ tends to be larger than DTCs, and hence causes more severe errors.

 From these results, we have concluded that the DTC architecture is more promising than the STC architecture for realizing high-performance, scalable superconducting quantum computers.
 We expect that our results will be confirmed experimentally in the near future.